 Horse stalls are an essential part of a horse’s environment, which means they can have serious implications on the horse’s safety as well as health.
 To help you maintain your horse stalls better, especially if you are a beginner, here are a few tips you should follow.

 Get Rid of ProtrusionsThe stall should not have any protruding parts on which horses can hurt themselves.
 It goes without saying that protruding nails are also a no-no, since a horse can easily get caught on it and hurt itself pretty badly, which can even result in an infection.
 Sharp wooden protrusions are also not a good idea, and you must double check every part of the stall to ensure no such hazards exist.

 A horse typically spends more time in the stall than in the open.
 Therefore, this place should be made as conducive as possible.
 Stalls generally tend to be dusty places, and this means that there is a larger quantity of allergens in the stalls than in the open.
 To avoid this problem, you should ensure that the stalls are properly ventilated.
 While striving to provide ventilation to the stalls, it is also critical to take into consideration weather changes.
 When the weather is chillier, less ventilation is needed than when the weather is much warmer.

-Clean The Stalls DailyStalls need to be cleaned every day.
+Stalls need to be cleaned every day.
 Horses produce over a dozen pounds of waste every day, and a horse that is allowed to stay in its waste for extended periods of time will eventually have problems with its hooves, or its general health.
 Therefore, cleaning the stall is a daily task.
 After the stalls are cleaned, the watering buckets should also be cleaned as well as the manger to keep the food and water fresh and healthy for the horse as well.

 As stated above, stalls need proper cleaning for your horses to be comfortable and healthy.
-With stalls, you will have to deal with droppings and urine, not to mention hay or other horse food scattered around the stall.
+With kimberwick horse stalls, you will have to deal with droppings and urine, not to mention hay or other horse food scattered around the stall.
 Therefore, you should have tools such as rakes, brooms, wheelbarrows, boots, gloves, and so forth.
 Not only will this cleaning gear help you do a thorough job, but it will also protect you from contracting diseases that can result form exposure to the dirty stall environment.
 On the other hand, something like gloves will keep you hand from blistering as you clean the stalls.

 The stall should not be clattered.
 As a rule, nothing should be in the stall if it is not absolutely necessary.
 Even when installing things like bulbs, you should make sure that they are out of reach so that the horse cannot tamper with them.
 The same goes for electrical wiring, it should be designed in a way that it is not exposed to the horses, which might decide to chew on it and hurt themselves or introduce a fire hazard through exposed wires.

 ConclusionWhen the stalls are neglected and become dirty, horses can easily contract diseases, which is a problem you would rather avoid at all costs.
 Additionally, you should make sure that the stalls are not hazardous to the horses, since horses can easily injure themselves when stalls are not properly constructed or maintained.